kstep/graphicsmagick/README.txt

     http://sourceforge.net/projects/ghostscript/

-  to read the Postscript or the Portable Document format.
-Ghostscript is used to annotate an image when the FreeType library is not used, or an X server is not available.
-See the FreeType library above for another means to annotate an image.
-Note, Ghostscript must support the ppmraw device (type `gs -h` to verify).
-If Ghostscript is unavailable, the Display Postscript X11 extension is used to rasterize a Postscript document (assuming you define HasDPS and DPS is available).
-The DPS extension is less robust than Ghostscript in that it will only rasterize one page of a multi-page document.
+  to read the Postscript or the Portable Document Format (PDF).

+  Ghostscript is available for use under both free (GPL) and commercial licenses.
+We are not lawyers so we can not provide advice as to when the commercial license from Artifex is required.
+  Please make sure that you are aware of Ghostscript licencing and usage terms if you plan to use it in some sort of commercial situation.

   Ghostscript (release 7.0 and later) may optionally install a library (libgs) under Linux.
 If this library is installed, GraphicsMagick may